Wologman/Geospatial/GeoPandas.md

 The GeoPandas library works with GeoDataFrames.
-These behave much like regular Panadas DataFrames, and have similar methods, except that they are able to contain spatial data, with structures inherited from the Shapely package, and include spatial attributes and methods.
+These behave much like regular Panadas DataFrames, and have similar methods, except that they are able to contain spatial data, with spatial types inherited from the Shapely package, and include spatial attributes and methods.

 GeoPandas can conveniently read data in from a variety of vector spatial file types, including .shp and GeoJSON.
 We can perform spatial joins and other spatial methods on the GeoSeries objects such as `area()` & `centroid()` for example, as well as using most of the usual familiar methods from Pandas, like `sortvalues()`, `groupby()` etc.

-For raster data, import using the rasterio library, and add to the same plots.
+For raster data, import using the Rasterio library, and add to the same plots.

 For vector basemaps, or to output an interactive html product, work with folium.
 This is a Python API for the Leafet JavaScript library, and uses OpenStreetMaps as the source maps.